splunk/public-o11y-docs/infrastructure/monitor/aws-infra-monitor.rst

 In this example, metricA and metricB are included for resources that have the ``env`` tag set to any value.
 No other metrics are included.

-You can use the :guilabel:`Actions` menu next to a namespace name to copy or paste filters from one namespace to another, clear the filters for the namespace, or remove the namespace from the list of namespaces to include.
 When you remove a namespace, Infrastructure Monitoring no longer includes metrics from that namespace.

-When you finish specifying the namespaces, metrics, and tags to include or exclude, click :guilabel:`Save`.

 .. _api-filters: